AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/klarna.md

    The client uses the [`setPaymentMethodOnCart`]({{ page.baseurl }}/graphql/mutations/set-payment-method.html) mutation to set the payment method to `klarna_<identifier-value>`.
 The `authorization_token` is passed in the `klarna` object.

-1. Magento returns an updated `cart` object.
+1. The application returns an updated `cart` object.

 1. The PWA client runs the `placeOrder` mutation.

-1. Magento sends the place order request to Klarna.
+1. The application sends the place order request to Klarna.

 1. Klarna sends the response to Magento.

-1. Magento creates an order and sends an order ID in response to the `placeOrder` mutation.
+1. The application creates an order and sends an order ID in response to the `placeOrder` mutation.

 ## How to handle cart updates